shenova/credit-default-early-warning/README.md

 Repository, credited to I-Cheng Yeh; also mirrored on Kaggle as `uciml/default-of-credit-card-clients-dataset`).

-`data/uci_credit_default_raw.csv` is the original wide-format file (one row per client, 6 months of bill/payment/repayment-status columns).
-Kaggle itself wasn't reachable from this environment, so the file was pulled from a public GitHub mirror of the same dataset (Navneet2409/credit-card-default-prediction) — worth independently verifying against the Kaggle/UCI source before treating it as authoritative for anything beyond a portfolio project.

 The target (`default payment next month`) is whether the account defaulted in October 2005, so this is a genuine early-warning setup: 6 months of repayment behavior (Apr-Sep) predicting the following month's outcome.